pspaude/iam-tools/README.md

 # iam-tools
-Tools for upgrading or conversion between IAM technologies
+Tools for upgrading or conversion between IAM technologies and other external tools for IAM functionality.

 1. CASServiceConverter is a script for converting CAS services between CAS 3.x,4.x+ JSON and Shibboleth IdP xml bean or metadata.